magento/devdocs/guides/v2.3/graphql/reference/quote-payment-method.md

 ---
 group: graphql
-title: Payment method mutations
+title: setPaymentMethodOnCart mutation
 ---

-You can use GraphQL to set the payment method on a cart.
-GraphQL supports the following payment methods:
+The `setPaymentMethodOnCart` mutation defines which payment method to apply to the cart.
+Magento GraphQL supports the following payment methods:

 Title | Code
 --- | ---